 The impact self-awareness has on your career

-Over the past few months, I’ve had the pleasure of interviewing over 250 leaders across Canada for my new book on emotional intelligence.
+Over the past few months, I’ve had the pleasure of interviewing over 260 leaders across Canada for my new book on emotional intelligence.
 Interestingly, (but not surprisingly) most of them reinforced the importance of self-awareness and the role it played in their career.
-As their self-awareness developed, the more familiar they became with their strengths are areas they needed to improve.
-This self-discovery led to better self-manage and they were able to meet the needs of those around them.
+As their self-awareness developed, they became more familiar with their strengths and areas they needed to improve.
+This self-discovery led to better self-manage, and it increased their ability to meet the needs of those around them.

 What stops people from embracing self-awareness?